hernandito/MACH/README.md

 * Create a Plex module...Emby?
 * An easier way to configure user settings that do not involve config.php
 * Better setup for the following features (currently require hard coding): IP Camera Setup; Calibre Integration; User's shortcuts.php and bookmarks.php; Weather and Time

+Fixing is required for the Trending Mvoies and TV Shows from Trakt Fixing is required for RottenTomatoes Opening and Upcoming theater releases and  blue-ray releases.